Meet the 2020-2021 Series Artists

 Georgia Tech School of Music

 This year, the event moved online; visit the finalists’ gallery, featuring videos from each of the 29 artists, from 15 countries, who moved through the competition.
-A panel of four judges will select the winners, who will be announced in March 2021.
+A panel of four judges selected the winners, who were announced in March 2021.
 The judges include guitarist Kaki King, who partnered with Georgia Tech Arts on the live stream of the world premiere of her new album, Modern Yesterdays; DJ Spooky, composer, multimedia artist, and writer; Dave Smith, engineer, musician, and founder of Sequential; and Jayson Dobney, Frederick P. Rose Curator in Charge in the Department of Musical Instruments at the Metropolitan Museum of Art.

 Guthman Musical Instrument Competition